Oh, Captain!: Background

+Plot

 Productions

 Oh, Captain! opened on Broadway at the Alvin Theatre (now the Neil Simon Theatre) on February 4, 1958, and closed on July 19, 1958, after 192 performances.
 The musical was directed by José Ferrer, with set and lighting design by Jo Mielziner, costumes by Miles White, hair design by Ernest Adler, dances and musical numbers created by James Starbuck, and musical director Jay Blackton.
 The original cast included Tony Randall as Captain Henry St. James, Abbe Lane, Susan Johnson, Jackie McKeever, Edward Platt, Paul Valentine, and Stanley Carlson.

 Abbe Lane was under contract to a rival studio, which refused to allow her to record the original cast album.
 Her songs were recorded by Eileen Rodgers.
 Lane did record two of her numbers on one of her subsequent solo albums.
 Hollywood musical star Dorothy Lamour made her Broadway debut when she replaced Lane for the last week of the Broadway run in July 1958.

 Ram's Head, the Stanford theatrical society, produced the show in 1962, starring Laurence Guittard.

 42nd Street Moon (San Francisco) presented it in a staged concert in 2003.